 Hard to believe now, but I once thought that Pilates was some kind of infomercial fitness thing, that it wasn’t “real.”
 But I took a colleague up on her invitation to join her at a Pilates class.
 I was immediately hooked.
 I joined the studio where the classes were being offered, and I changed my work schedule so that I could go to my Pilates class five days a week.
 Pilates became my workout of choice.

 Years later, after I moved from Orange County to LA and started taking classes at a new studio, my instructor bought the studio and asked me if I’d like to teach classes.

 At first I thought it would be a hobby that would pay for itself.
 (I don’t know why I didn’t think that it could be a full-time job.)

 In less than six months, I built my business up, so I was able to leave my job and take over managing a pilates studio.
-Most studios offer initial free classes and then, if the student is interested, she can buy a package of classes.
+Most studios offer initial free classes and then if the student is interested, she can buy a package of classes.
 The conversion rate on this is typically 25 percent; mine was near 100 percent.
-One of the studio managers asked me, “Lesley, what is it that you are doing in those first-time sessions that gets individuals interested in becoming clients of the studio?!”
+One of the studio managers asked me, “Lesley, what is it that you are doing in those first-time sessions that get individuals interested in becoming clients of the studio?!”

 Here I was, a brand-new instructor.
 I didn’t realize that I was doing anything different.
 I was just trusting my foundation as a teacher, using my own method.
-This made me realize that there is actually a “way” for a potential client to leave a first-time session feeling confident enough to sign up for classes.
+This made me realize that there is actually a “way” for a potential client to leave the first-time session feeling confident enough to sign up for classes.
 What you say and what you do is as important, if not more, than the workout that you are offering your potential clients.